How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 What Happens to Your Skin When You’re Stressed

-Stress is more than a mental state, it’s a cascade of chemical signals that affect every system in your body, including your skin.
+Stress can be more than a mental state: it can trigger a cascade of internal signals that influence how your body functions overall, including how your skin behaves.
 When you feel overwhelmed or anxious, your body releases hormones like cortisol and adrenaline.
-While useful in short bursts, these signals may be associated with changes in the body when they remain elevated for long periods
+While helpful in short bursts, these signals may be connected to shifts in how your body responds when they stay elevated for long periods.

 Here are the main ways stress shows up on your skin: